-Rey Koslowski is Associate Professor of Political Science and Public Policy, Rockefeller College of Public Affairs and Policy and Associate Professor of Informatics, College of Computing and Information,University at Albany (SUNY).
-Director of the Center for Policy Research Program on Border Control and Homeland Security.
-Dr. Koslowski received his Ph.D from the University of Pennsylvania in 1994.
+Rey Koslowski is Associate Professor of Political Science, Rockefeller College of Public Affairs and Policy and an affiliated faculty member the Informatics PhD program, College of Computing and Information,University at Albany (SUNY).
+Dr. Koslowski received his Ph.D from the University of Pennsylvania.
 His primary teaching and research interests are in the field of international relations dealing with international organization, European integration, international migration, information technology, homeland security.
 He has held fellowships of the Transatlantic Academy at the German Marshall Fund, the Woodrow Wilson International Center for Scholars, the Center of International Studies at Princeton University and the Center for German and European Studies at Georgetown University's School of Foreign Service.
-Recent research has been supported by grants from the the John D. and Catherine T. MacArthur Foundation, National Science Foundation and a fellowship at the Bellagio Dialogue on Migration of the German Marshall Fund and the Rockefeller Foundation.
-He is currently a Nonresident Fellow of the Migration Policy Institute.
-He serves as Associate and Book Review Editor of International Migration Review and Associate Editor of Global Networks and has served as the Chair of the Ethnicity, Nationalism and Migration section of the International Studies Association (ENMISA).
+His research has been supported by grants from the the John D. and Catherine T. MacArthur Foundation, National Science Foundation and a fellowship at the Bellagio Dialogue on Migration of the German Marshall Fund and the Rockefeller Foundation.
+He serves as Associate Editor of Global Networks and has served as the Chair of the Ethnicity, Nationalism and Migration section of the International Studies Association (ENMISA).
 Koslowski is the author of Migrants and Citizens: Demographic Change in the European States System (Cornell University Press, 2000); Real Challenges for Virtual Borders: The Implementation of US-VISIT (Washington: Migration Policy Institute, 2005); editor of International Migration and the Globalization of Domestic Politics (Routledge, 2005) and co-editor (with David Kyle) of Global Human Smuggling: Comparative Perspectives (John Hopkins University Press, 2001).
-His articles have appeared in International Organization, International Studies Quarterly, The Journal of European Public Policy, Journal of Common Market Studies, The Journal of Ethnic and Migration Studies, The Cambridge Journal of International Studies and The Brown Journal of World Affairs.
+His articles have appeared in International Organization, International Studies Quarterly, The Journal of European Public Policy, Journal of Common Market Studies, The Journal of Ethnic and Migration Studies, International Migration, The Cambridge Journal of International Studies and The Brown Journal of World Affairs.
 Koslowski is often interviewed and widely quoted in the press, including the New York Times, Los Angeles Times, International Herald Tribune, Atlanta Constitution, Dallas Morning News.
 He has been interviewed for Dying to Leave, a documentary aired by PBS as well as national and international radio, including American Public Media's Marketplace Morning Report, the Canadian Broadcasting Corporation (CBC) and the Australian Broadcasting Corporation (ABC).

 Curriculum Vitae // Selected Recent Publications // Upcoming and Recent Presentations // Media Appearances // News